 As you may know, Children's also provides home visiting services across the state to support parents needing additional support during a pregnancy through the first five years of the child's life, to reduce the likelihood of child maltreatment and to strengthen family functioning.
 Visits occur in the home on a frequent basis to provide education on topics like pregnancy, reproductive health, child development, safe sleep and offer guidance on navigating the often complex food and child assistance systems.
 Family preservation and support programs address the needs of the family as a whole, delivering services in their homes, neighborhoods and communities to help promote positive development and prevent adverse outcomes.
 Parents and families gain new competencies, make family-community connections and improve child health, well-being and family functioning.
-In 2021, Children's served nearly 800 families across the state through home visiting.
+In 2024, Children's served more than 550 families across the state through home visiting.
+In addition, Children's, along with a coalition of several community partners, is implementing Healthy Start for Growing Families Programs in both Milwaukee and Racine.
+Federal funding helps support Children's and our partners in providing maternal community health navigation services, child birth education classes, group-based parenting classes, ensuring access to maternal care providers, as well as providing fatherhood-specific programming and other resources.
+Having continuous access to Medicaid coverage would enable moms to obtain the regular medical care they need.